keremavci/blog/content/post/gobonniego_results.md

   storage.
 For general purpose use, always go with the SSD; however, if you're doing streaming (long reads or writes), the standard storage may be the better (and cheaper) choice.
-- AWS's io1 disk is a waste of money unless you need better performance than its gp2 offering, which has an IOPS of ~5k.
+- AWS's io1 disk is a waste of money unless you need an IOPS > 6k (the gp2 disk has an IOPS of ~5k).
 AWS's now-deprecated standard storage has a decent IOPS of ~3k.
 - Azure's standard LRS (locally redundant storage) has the same Performance as its premium LRS; however, the game changer is [Host Disk